-ADD or ADHD and the States of Emotional Stress
+ADHD and ADD - States of Emotional Stress

 We now know that there are many sources or causes of stress that include time pressure.
-But most people think that disease is a source of stress.
-Undoubtedly having a disease is stressful.
-But consider that stress is a major, perhaps the most prominent, cause of disease.
+Most people find disease to be a source of stress.
+Undoubtedly, having a disease is stressful.
+But consider that stress is the major, perhaps the most prominent, cause of disease.
 Negative emotional reactions are powerful causes of disease.

 The following graphs show how stress can impact our physiology:

 This graph shows the impact of one 5-minute episode of recalled anger on the immune antibody IgA over a 6-hour period.
 The initial slight increase in IgA was followed by a dramatic drop which persisted for six hours.

 When the subjects used the Freeze-Frame technique and focused on feeling sincere care for five minutes there was a significant increase in IgA, which returned to baseline an hour later and then slowly increased throughout the rest of the day.

 This graph shows how anger/frustration produces sympathetically dominated system.
 Anger/frustration creates a disordered HRV waveform pattern.